lstables/rss_feed_example/readme.md

 ------------------------------

 - `php artisan migrate` this will migrate the usual users & password table (which are not in use in this example) but also migrate the RSS table which is required.
-- once that has been run `php artisan pull:rss` to get the RSS feed and save it to the database, navigate to the home page to see the list appear which has links to the articles, as well as action and delete functionality.
+- once migrate as run, run `php artisan pull:rss` to get the RSS feed and save it to the database, navigate to the home page to see the list of articles appear which has links to the rss article, as well as action and delete functionality.